nikstur/userborn/README.md

 ### Where does it run?

-It is undeniable that Userborn finds it's origin in NixOS.
+It is undeniable that Userborn finds its origin in NixOS.
 However, Userborn has been designed to work on any distro.
 It is effectively distro-agnostic.
 It will run on any Linux.